SloveniaOfficial Name: Republic of Slovenia

 Local Laws & Special Circumstances

-Slovenia’s authorities enforce strict regulations concerning the importation, exportation, and use of firearms.
+- Slovenia’s authorities enforce strict regulations concerning the import, export, and use of firearms.
 You should contact the Embassy of the Republic of Slovenia in Washington, D.C. or the Consulate General in Cleveland if you are planning to transport a firearm into or out of Slovenia.

-ACCESSIBILITY: While in Slovenia, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
-The Slovenian Government has implemented laws and programs to ensure that persons with disabilities have access to buildings, information, and communications.
-In practice, however, modification of public and private structures to improve access is proceeding at a slow pace, and many buildings are not easily accessible.
+Persons with Mobility Issues.
+Individuals with disabilities may find accessibility and accommodation very different in Slovenia from what you find in the United States.
+Under Slovenian law, persons with disabilities should have access to buildings, information, and communications.
+In practice, however, modification of public and private structures to improve access is a work in progress, and many buildings are not easily accessible.
 Most tourist destinations around Slovenia are accessible by those with disabilities.

 Adequate medical care is readily available.
 Travelers to Slovenia may obtain a list of English-speaking physicians on the U.S. Embassy’s website.
-Antibiotics, as well as other U.S.-equivalent prescription medications are available at local pharmacies.
-In Slovenia, all medications, including drugs considered over-the-counter and first aid supplies, are dispensed through pharmacies (called “lekarna”).
-Additionally, more medications require a prescription than in the United States, so travelers may find that medications they are used to buying over-the-counter need a prescription.
+You may require a prescription to get some medications that you can purchase over-the-counter in the United States.
 Please see the Embassy’s website for a list of pharmacies open 24 hours.

 Travel & Transportation

-Taxis: While Ljubljana's taxis are generally safe, clean, and reliable, taxi drivers at the airport, some hotels, and main railway stations have been known to overcharge tourists by shutting off their meters.
-When using a taxi, you should first ask for an estimate of the total cost and check to see that the meter is running during the journey.
+Public Transportation: While taxis are generally safe and reliable, taxi drivers have been known to overcharge tourists by shutting off their meters.
+When using a taxi, you should first ask for an estimated fare and check to see that the meter is running during the journey.
 Please refer to our Road Safety page for more information.
 Also, we suggest that you visit the website of Slovenia's national tourist office and the Slovenian Roads Agency.

 Bicycling: Bicycling is popular in Slovenia, and cities have well-developed bicycling networks with marked bicycle lanes along most roads.
-Slovenia has more rules governing cyclists than the United States, and police are authorized to ticket cyclists who do not follow them.
-There are special rules regarding children and bicycles.
+Slovenia has more rules governing cyclists than the United States.
+You could get a ticket if you break those rules.
+There are also special rules regarding children and bicycles.
 Please visit Slovenia’s Bicycle Safety page for a list of rules and advice for cyclists.